Campaign group Avaaz calls on EU to block Bayer's Monsanto deal

 Dow only secured regulatory clearance to acquire DuPont after pledging to sell key research and development activities and other major assets.

-And ChemChina [CNNCC.UL] had to sell a large chunk of its subsidiary Adama's pesticide, herbicides and insecticides business, its seed treatment products for cereals and sugar beet and a substantial part of its plant growth regulator business for cereals to win EU approval to buy Syngenta.

-Reporting by Foo Yun Chee, additional reporting by; Patricia Weiss in Frankfurt; editing by Alexander Smith
+And ChemChina had to sell a large chunk of its subsidiary Adama's pesticide, herbicides and insecticides business, its seed treatment products for cereals and sugar beet and a substantial part of its plant growth regulator business for cereals to win EU approval to buy Syngenta.
+(Additional reporting by; Patricia Weiss in Frankfurt)